aharoldk/react-compose-test/README.md

 Simple Example for [React JS] with using [Recompose] to help us to do the same with Higher-Order Components.

-I learn to this [Medium], it will explain about Recompose very detail.
+I learn from this [Medium], it will explain about Recompose very detail.

 [Recompose]: <https://github.com/acdlite/recompose>
 [React JS]: <https://reactjs.org/docs/getting-started.html>